Natural rope

 Unpolished hemp rope

-Macrame cotton cord - FR
+Macrame cotton string - Recycled

 Synthetic rope